Also known as: suspension push-up, suspension chest press, ring press, gymnastic ring press, suspended push up

 How to Do Ring Push Up

-- Lower with control: Bend elbows, tuck them toward your ribs, descend slowly while maintaining total-body tension and a strong shoulder position.
+3. Lower with control: Bend elbows and tuck them close to your torso, descend slowly while keeping total body tension and a straight line from head to heels.

-- Pause and press: Pause briefly at bottom, then drive the rings down and press through palms to extend elbows and return to the top.
+4. Pause and press: Pause briefly at your comfortable depth, then drive rings down and press up, fully extending arms and outwardly rotating rings at the top.

 Muscle Groups